PX4/PX4-user_guide/en/can/README.md

 ## Firmware

-Some CAN peripherals come with custom firmware written by the manufacturer.
+CAN peripherals may run proprietary or open source firmware (check manufacturer guides to confirm the required setup).

-However, in addition to firmware for flight controllers, PX4 can be run as peripheral firmware itself on supported devices.
+PX4 can be built to run as open-source DroneCAN firmware on supported CAN hardware.
 See [PX4 DroneCAN Firmware](../dronecan/px4_cannode_fw.md) for more information.

 ## Support and Configuration